From the Blog

 - Fading is less likely to happen, unlike lighter floors as well as stains are not as noticeable with darker floors.

 - Darker floors have a better resale value!

 - If you have lighter interior/décor a dark floor will give a more contrast look.

 Light Floor Cons

-- Fades faster than dark floors as dark floors do not absorb ultraviolet light.
+- It fades faster than dark floors as dark floors do not absorb ultraviolet light.

-- Not recommended for kitchens and bathrooms with light wood cabinets unless the monochromatic look is what you are trying to achieve.
+- It is not recommended for kitchens and bathrooms with light wood cabinets unless the monochromatic look is what you are trying to achieve.

 Dark Floor Cons

 - Dust, footprints, and lighter debris will be more noticeable.